 Letter of Recommendation:

 It is the responsibility of each applicant to convey to her or his recommender both the deadline and the various ways that letters may be submitted.
-All letters must be received by April 27, 2017.
+For the upcoming application cycle, all letters must be received by April 18, 2018.
 Recommenders may submit their letters in electronic or hard-copy form.
 If submitted electronically, letters should be in PDF format, attached to an email addressed to email@example.com; and should include “Recommendation for [name of student]” in the subject line.
 If submitted by hard copy, letters may be sent by faculty exchange to “Daniel Bertsche / SSRB, Box 10,” or hand-delivered to Gates-Blake Hall #513, where they may be slid under the door or delivered through the mail slot.